-The VW EMT funds provide an extraordinary opportunity for Nevada to cost-effectively accelerate the transition to cleaner vehicles and lower emissions.
+The VW EMT funds provide an extraordinary opportunity for Massachusetts to cost-effectively accelerate the transition to cleaner vehicles and lower emissions.
 Commercially available natural gas vehicles offer the best solutions today for addressing the goals of the EMT, delivering the most nitrogen oxide emission reductions for the least cost.

-If renewable natural gas (RNG) is used, life cycle greenhouse gas emissions from NGVs are reduced further.
-Using low NOx NGVs today allows Nevada to accelerate achievement of clean air for its people now, while complementing its transition to zero emissions applications in the future.
+Additionally, if renewable natural gas (RNG) is used, life cycle greenhouse gas emissions from NGVs are reduced further.
+Using RNG also creates a market for energy created from waste water treatment, landfills, animal waste and other methane sources and significantly increases air quality by reducing the amount of methane released.

+Using low NOx NGVs today allows Massachusetts to accelerate achievement of clean air for its people now, create new sources of energy through the development of RNG facilities, all while complementing its transition to zero emissions applications that will likely be available in the future.